+- Purge flow control Select the check box to enable these function.
 This field controls the septum purge for the injector.
-Septum purge is used to sweep the bottom of the septum to reduce contamination from the sample's analytes.
+Septum purge is used to sweep the bottom of the septum reducing contamination from sample's analytes.
 This prevents carryover from run to run.
-Septum purge also prevents contamination of the injector from septum bleed.
+Septum purge also prevents contamination of the injector from septum bleed. - Septum Purge Flow This field indicates the flow at which the septum is continuously flushed. - Constant Septum Purge Select the check box to continuously flush the septum with a purge flow.

-- Purge Flow This field indicates the flow at which the septum is continuously flushed. - Constant Septum Purge Select the check box to continuously flush the septum with a purge flow. - Stop Purge Time This field is enabled if the Constant Septum Purge check box is cleared.
+Stop Purge For - This field is enabled if the Constant Septum Purge check box is cleared.
 You can then enter a time at which the septum purge ceases.
 The range is 0.00-999.99 min.